nweiyue/tp/docs/DeveloperGuide.md

      1. Test case 3.2: `no` <br>
         Expected: First student on the list is not deleted from the list.
 Message regarding command not executed is shown in the result box.

      1. Test case: `deletestu 0`<br>
         Expected: No student is deleted.
 Invalid index error details shown in the result box.

     1. Test case: `deletestu 101`<br>
         Expected: No student is deleted.
 Invalid index error details shown in the result box.

-  1. Other incorrect delete commands to try: `deletestu`, `deletestu x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect delete student commands to try: `deletestu`, `deletestu x`, `...` (where x is larger than the list size)<br>
         Expected: Similar to previous.

-Deleting a student while only some students are being shown

 1. Prerequisites: List some students using `findstu` command.
 Multiple (but less than 100) students are in the list.
    One or more (but less than 100) student is shown in the StudentListPanel.

     1. Test case: `deletestu 1`<br>
       Expected: Confirmation prompt to delete the first student from the list.
 Message of confirmation prompt is shown in the result box.

     1. Test case: `yes` <br>
        Expected: First student on the list is deleted from the list.
 Message regarding student deletion is shown in the result box.

     1. Test case: `no` <br>
        Expected: First student on the list is not deleted from the list.
 Message regarding command not executed is shown in the result box.

     1. Test case: `deletestu 0`<br>
        Expected: No student is deleted.
 Invalid index error details shown in the result box.

     1. Test case: `deletestu 101`<br>
        Expected: No student is deleted.
 Invalid index error details shown in the result box.

-   1. Other incorrect delete commands to try: `deletestu`, `deletestu x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect delete student commands to try: `deletestu`, `deletestu x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 { end of `manual_testing#deleting_a_student` written by: Marcus Tan Wei }

 { start of `manual_testing#adding_a_session` written by: ________ }

-### 11.4.
-Adding a session

-todo

-{ end of `manual_testing#adding_a_session` written by: ________ }

-{ start of `manual_testing#deleting_a_session` written by: Marcus Tan Wei }

 ### 11.5.
 Deleting a session

-Deleting sessions in sessions tab

 1. Prerequisites: Multiple (but less than 100) sessions in the session list.

    1. Test case: `deleteses 1` <br>
       Expected: Confirmation prompt to delete the first session from the session list.
 Message of confirmation prompt is shown in the result box.

    1. Test case: `yes` <br>
       Expected: First session on the list is deleted from the list.
 Message regarding session deletion is shown in the result box.

    1. Test case: `no` <br>
       Expected: First session on the list is not deleted from the list.
 Message regarding command not executed is shown in the result box.

    1. Test case: `deleteses 0` <br>
       Expected: No session is deleted.
 Invalid index error details shown in the ResultDisplay.